Large-Scale-Tensor-Decomposition/TensorD/docs/source/guide_data.rst

    # ...
    # <tf.Tensor 'Const_{N-1}:0' shape=(IN, RN) dtype=float64>]

-If you want to know the order of the tensor:
+To get the order of the tensor:

 .. code-block:: python